cuiwenhai/ICML2026_anonymous_link/README.md

 ---

-**Table 1:** Performance Comparison of Empirical and Kernel-based CDF Estimators under Huber Loss (100 Trials).
+**Table 1:** Performance Comparison of Empirical and Kernel-based CDF Estimators under Huber Loss (100 Trials); The degree of unfairness for predictor $f$ is defined as the maximal Wasserstein-1 distance of conditional distribution $f(\boldsymbol{X}, S)$ between any pair of sensitive groups.

 | Estimator | Empirical Risk (Mean) | Empirical Risk (Std.
 Dev.) | Empirical Unfairness (Mean) | Empirical Unfairness (Std.
 Dev.) |
 | :--- | :---: | :---: | :---: | :---: |